-Is a Lease Still Valid if I Can't Stay in My Apartment?
+Is a Lease Still Valid if a Tenant Is Unable to Stay Within the Apartment?

 Sometimes a rental unit becomes unoccupiable due to an order issued by the local municipality that condemns the premises.
 This type of situation occurred and was the issue within the case of AS v.
 CJM, TSL-05808-10 (Re), 2010 CanLII 58985 where it was said:

 1. At the hearing before me the parties filed an order dated September 27, 2010 issued by the City of Toronto that says the residential complex is unsafe and that occupancy of the rental unit is prohibited.

 2. As I explained at the hearing section 19 of the Residential Tenancies Act, 2006 (the ‘Act’) says: “The doctrine of frustration of contract and the Frustrated Contracts Act apply with respect to tenancy agreements.”
 Essentially the doctrine of frustration says that when a contract becomes impossible of performance, then the contract has come to an end.
 As the doctrine applies to residential tenancy agreements what this means is that when a residential complex cannot be physically lived in anymore because it has been condemned, the tenancy has come to an end by operation of law.

 3. As a result, an order will issue declaring the tenancy termination by operation of the doctrine of frustration.

 Accordingly, and apparently, despite that premises may become condemned due to the neglect of the landlord, as a matter of law, frustration of the tenancy agreement, and thereby termination of the tenancy agreement with corresponding termination of the tenancy, results when the premises are officially condemned.